How our businesses community can help protect loggerhead sea turtles

 Town Light Ordinance Regulations - Effective May 1 to October 31

-• If your building is visible from the beach, turn off your outside lights at 10:00 p.m.
+• If your building is visible from the beach, turn off your outside lights at 10:00 p.m. or ensure the fixture is downward facing and shielded.

-To view the full Ordinance, Click Here
+To view the full lighting Ordinance, Click Here

 Tracks from sea turtles crawling back to the ocean

-Order “Lights Out” Awareness Items for Your Business
+Request “Lights Out” Awareness Items for Your Business

 Download the Flyer